-Chase Brown vs Ty Johnson: Who Should You Start?
+Chase Brown vs Ty Johnson: The Full Breakdown

 Chase Brown and Ty Johnson are at different tiers heading into 2026.
 The Cincinnati Bengals running back averaged 14.6 PPG in 2025, a full 9.4 points per game ahead of Ty Johnson's 5.2 with the Buffalo Bills.
 That kind of gap doesn't close on matchup alone.